 Known as the Forty Foot, this deep-water swimming area is now part of the Pavilion Theatre complex.
 It has been used as a natural open-air swimming hole for nearly 200 years.
 It was named Forty Foot as people thought it was the approximate depth of the water.

 We’ve had a lot of questions over the years asking about everything from when is high tide at Seapoint to where to park.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

 Is it safe to swim at Seapoint Beach?

-Normally, yes.
-However, Seapoint, along with several Dublin beaches have had no-swim notices as of late.
+Yes.
+However, from time to, Seapoint, along with several Dublin beaches, have no-swim notices.
 For the latest info, Google ‘Seapoint Beach news’ or check locally.

 Where do you find info on the Seapoint tides?

 Your best bet for finding info on Seapoint tides is to use one of the many tide time websites (Google ‘High tide Seapoint’ and you’ll find plenty) or check locally.